 Carbon monoxide is a poisonous by-product of combustion (fires), yet is odorless and invisible.
 Therefore, it’s all-important that the damper door is always open during a fire, even with clean-burning gas logs, to allow these gasses to escape.
 Any gaps in chimney flues or mortar joints may also allow these gasses to escape undetected into attic spaces or upstairs rooms.
 Exposure to even small amounts of carbon monoxide can cause flu-like symptoms, headaches, nausea, fatigue, and dizziness; or in larger amounts, brain damage or even death within minutes.

 Fortunately, these problems are almost entirely preventable by having your chimney cleaned and inspected every year by a certified chimney sweep.
 However, if your sweep uncovers a masonry-related problem, you’ll need a masonry expert to insure a safe, enduring repair.

-- Tip: For gas log installations, make sure you install a C-clamp or similar device on the damper door to prevent it from completely closing.
+- Tip: For gas log installations, some experts suggest installing a C-clamp or similar device on the damper door to prevent it from completely closing.
 This insures carbon monoxide gasses are still vented in case you forget to open the damper during use.
 Carbon monoxide detectors are also readily available to warn building occupants of dangerous CO levels.